serafinomb/docker-compose-laravel/README.md

   7       - 80:80
 + 8       - 443:443
 ```
-- Update your Trusted Proxy configuration to trust the caller IP
+- If present, update your Trusted Proxy configuration to trust the caller IP
 ```php
 // app/Http/Middleware/TrustProxies.php
 -  15     protected $proxies;